FAForever/wiki-pages/Play/Learning-SupCom/Beginner-1v1-Guide.md

 - Eventually launch a decisive attack on enemy base or acu directly to win the game

 ### Execution on 10x10 maps:
 As a beginner 10x10km+ maps are not the most common size, but you will see them more and more as you improve.
 These maps offer far more gameplay variety in the tactics you can employ successfully.
-Still however, our ‘monkey’ t1 land spam strategy should be at the core of how we approach these maps.
+Still however, our t1 land spam strategy should be at the core of how we approach these maps.

 - Begin with your basic opener (hydro or non-hydro)
 - Set your initial factories build queue (see recommended build queues)